TOMOSIA-VIETNAM/tomoblo/posts/create-a-simple-laravel-search-by-trait.md

 ---
-title: "[Laravel] Create a simple laravel search by trait"
+title: "[Laravel] Create a simple laravel search with trait"

 date: "2020-11-04"